kwn/kohana-language/README.md

 $article->translation->content
 ```

-Remember to import schema and fixtures from tests/test_data/structure/test-schema-mysql.sql
+Remember to import schema and fixtures from tests/test_data/structure/test-schema-mysql.sql.
+Feel free to contribute.